-9:00 am / 1:00pm - Drop off, Meeting, Lucky Duck Introductions
+8:45am / 1:00pm: Drop off, Meeting, Lucky Duck Introductions

-- Arrival/parent drop off and child sign in outside in outdoor play area.
-If unsafe weather, we will notify you in Storypark about drop off changes and bring children into the classroom for our first meeting of the day.
-We also have, if needed, the upstairs gym available for gross motor play.

-- Children have 5 minutes to transition from parent/caregiver care to under the care of our lovely teachers.
-At 9:05am/1:05pm, the Lucky Duck will ring the bell for the first meeting of the day with teachers.
-The meeting kicks off the day, sets the intentions and highlights the invitations to explore and play that the teachers have developed.
-Provocations we discuss will be a combination of free play with specific materials for children to explore and small or large group projects.
-We explore the natural environment and may go on nature walks.

-- If we stay outside for a significant portion of the class, the snacks will be brought outside for the children to eat during the free-play period.
-Generally speaking, we spend the majority of our class-time outdoors in the Fall and Spring.
-The winter months we spend about 50% of the class-time outside.
+- Arrival/parent drop off and child sign in outside in outdoor play area or coatroom.
+We also have, if needed, the upstairs gym available for gross motor play. - Five minute transition period from parent/caregiver to being under the care of our teachers.
+At 8:50am/1:05pm, the Lucky Duck will ring the bell for the first meeting of the day with teachers.
+This meeting sets the intentions for the day and highlights what the educators have planned to explore with the children.
+There will be a combination of free play with specific materials for children to explore, small or large group projects and opportunities to explore the natural environment on nature walks. - If we stay outside for a significant portion of the class, the snacks will be brought outside for the children to eat during the free-play period.

-10:00-10:30am/2:00pm-2:30pm (iff when we go inside)
+10:00-10:25am / 2:00pm-2:40pm: Indoor Time (if we choose to go inside)

-- Line-up and go indoors/downstairs to the coatroom (remove outdoor clothes, put on indoor shoes)

-- First thing children do when entering the class is wash their hands at the the classroom sink or bathroom sink

-- Transition to carpet meeting time: sit quietly and read books on the carpet while waiting for the remaining students to enter the classroom.
-Children can also chat quietly with the teachers or with their peers.

-- Class Meeting (aka carpet/circle time): have class discussions and discuss indoor projects.
-Just like the outside, this meeting sets the children up and invites them to play, ask questions, investigate, explore and be creative with the materials in the classroom.
+- Line-up and go inside to the coatroom (remove outdoor clothes, put on indoor shoes). - Once outdoor gear is removed, students wash their hands at the classroom or bathroom sink. - Transition to carpet meeting time: sit quietly and read books on the carpet while waiting for the remaining students to enter the classroom.
+Children can also chat quietly with the educators or with their peers. - Class Meeting (aka carpet/circle time): have class discussions and prepare for indoor projects.
+Similar to the meeting outside, this sets the children up to play, ask questions, investigate, explore and be creative with the materials in the classroom.

-10:30-11:15 am/ 2:30-3:15pm - Free-play, exploration and project based learning in the Atelier and Maker-Space
+10:25-11:25am / 2:40pm-3:40pm: Free-play, Exploration & Project-Based Learning

-- Free play in the classroom: there is a sand table, water table art center, science center and touch table, manipulative table, puzzle and games area, play-dough table, block center, dramatic play center, book corner (quiet carpet), and snack center.

-- Children bring their own snack and are free to eat it whenever they feel hungry.
+- Free play in the classroom: there is a sand table, water table, art center, science center and touch table, manipulative table, puzzle and games area, play-dough table, block center, dramatic play center, book corner (quiet carpet), and snack center. - Children bring their own snack and are free to eat it whenever they feel hungry.
 They can eat some, put it away and eat more later if they choose.
-Well before clean up time teachers will check in with children to ensure that they have a chance to eat it before it must be put away for cleanup time.

-- Any art or learning projects developed by teachers or students will be discussed at our class meeting and then implemented at free-play.
-During this period we would use the Art Studio and Maker Space for any projects or small group investigations.
+Prior to cleaning up, educators will check in with children to ensure they have had a chance to eat before it must be put away for cleanup time. - Any art or learning projects developed by educators or students will be discussed at our class meeting and then implemented at free-play.
+During this period, we use the Art Studio and Maker Space for any projects or small group investigations.